fabcoins-dot-info/fabcoins.info/_data/devdocs/en/examples/transactions.md

 ![Warning icon](/img/icons/icon_warning.svg)
  **Warning:** You must not lose the redeem script, especially if you don't have a record of which public keys you used to create the P2SH multisig address.
-You need the redeem script to spend any bitcoins sent to the P2SH address.
+You need the redeem script to spend any fabcoins sent to the P2SH address.
 If you lose the redeem script, you can recreate it by running the same command above, with the public keys listed in the same order.
 However, if you lose both the redeem script and even one of